About images

 /app/work

 The container's working directory is set to /app/work, so your scripts can access the component's files using relative paths.
-The main script path (e.g., /app/exec/main.py) is passed as an argument to the image's entrypoint.
+The LUNAR_PLUGIN_ROOT environment variable is set to /app/exec.

 Private Registry Authentication